BrunoCavaca/Teaching-Python/README.md

 This repository contains a collection of notes for learning Python and general programming concepts.

+> ⚠️ **Warning:** When you click on the files, the first few pages (or some of them) may appear blank.
+Do not worry, once the file is downloaded, all the pages will be visible!

 ## 📥 How to Download the Notes

 To download a specific PDF: